 If you’re comfortable using computers and confident preparing your own taxes, consider using an free online tax software.

-MyFreeTaxes is an easy online tool that helps you file your taxes for free if you earn less than $66,000.
+MyFreeTaxes is an easy online tool that helps you file your taxes for free.
+While there isn’t an income limit to use this program, you cannot use it if you have self-employment income.
 The site offers free step-by-step guidance to filing taxes.
 The program is simple to use, and they provide assistance through email or online chat.
 Tax filing is completely free for both federal and state tax filing.

 MyFreeTaxes offers a broader range of tax forms than most VITA sites.
 If you’re not comfortable using the website on your own, many free tax preparation sites will offer on-site help with the platform.